Aaron Vincent

 Another active research area of mine is the interpretation and possible scientific uses of the high-energy astrophysical neutrinos recently seen by the IceCube Neutrino Observatory located at the South Pole.

 I obtained my PhD from McGill in 2012 with Jim Cline, working on positron signatures of dark matter in the Milky Way.
 Since then I have worked at IFIC, Valencia on neutrinos and cosmology, at IPPP (Durham University) on various aspects of dark matter phenomenology, and most recently was a Junior Research Fellow in the astrophysics group at Imperial College London.
-I have been an Assistant Professor at Queen's since January 2018.
+I have been at Queen's since January 2018.